fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 lukso logs consensus | grep "error"
 ```

+> After executing the command, the terminal is waiting for an input to show the log file.
+You will have to press the ENTER key in order to see the related logs you searched for.

 In addition, Geth and Erigon clients provide their own default JSON-RPC interface that is enabled internally.
 Here, clients are listening for incoming JSON-RPC requests.

 #### JSON-RPC